Pointing and Projections (so3g.proj)

 • sight_line (CelestialSightLine) – The position and orientation of the boresight.
 This can just be a G3VectorQuat if you don’t have a whole CelestialSightLine handy.

-• det_offsets (FocalPlane) – The “offsets” of each detector relative to the boresight.
+• fplane (FocalPlane) – The “offsets” of each detector relative to the boresight, and their response to intensity and polarization

 classmethod for_boresight(sight_line)[source]